riccardo-df/riccardo-df.github.io/conferences.md

 **2024** *(including scheduled)*
 - 29th International Panel Data Conference (IPDC).
-- Annual Conference of the International Association for Applied Econometrics (IAEE Greece).
+- Annual Conference of the International Association for Applied Econometrics (IAAE Greece).
-- Annual Conference of the International Association for Applied Econometrics (IAEE China).
+- Annual Conference of the International Association for Applied Econometrics (IAAE China).
 - Annual Conference of the Scottish Economic Society (SES).

 **2023**